CleyFaye/loadconfig/README.md

 When passing default values, all expected values from command line should be provided.
-Each value can be either a string, a number, or an array of string or numbers.
+Each value can be either a string, a number, a boolean, or an array of string.
 For array values, it means that the command line will accept multiple occurrence of the same argument.